MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsexplorer.md

 <!-- EnforceShellExtensionSecurity-Description-Begin -->
 <!-- Description-Source-ADMX -->
 This setting is designed to ensure that shell extensions can operate on a per-user basis.
-If you enable this setting, Windows is directed to only run those shell extensions that have either been approved by an administrator or that will not impact other users of the machine.
+If you enable this setting, Windows is directed to only run those shell extensions that have either been approved by an administrator or that won't impact other users of the machine.

 A shell extension only runs if there is an entry in at least one of the following locations in registry.